Why You Should Know Your Family of Origin

 The Role of Attachment Needs

 Every child grows up with fundamental attachment needs—the need to feel safe, valued, and connected.
 These emotional needs are essential for healthy development and impact how individuals navigate relationships throughout life.
-When these needs are unmet, children often adapt in ways to cope.
+When these needs go unmet, children adapt in ways to cope.
+Sadly, this may mirror the addiction process seen in many families - which can result in lasting relationship damage.
 For example, a child might become overly compliant to avoid conflict or adopt a “pleaser” persona to get attention.

-The pleaser’s behavior is a good example of a pattern rooted in early family dynamics.
-For instance, in a household where parents are emotionally unavailable or stressed, a child might feel the need to step into a giving role and minimize their own needs to be seen and important.
-While these coping strategies may have worked in childhood, they can become liabilities in adulthood, manifesting as people-pleasing tendencies, anxiety, or difficulty setting boundaries.
+These behaviors often stem from family of origin issues where parents were emotionally unavailable or stressed.
+A child in such an environment might minimize their own needs to feel seen and valued.
+While these coping strategies may have worked in childhood, they can become problematic in adulthood—leading to people-pleasing tendencies, anxiety, or difficulty setting boundaries

 Generational Patterns and Stressors